Banksy-said-hi/Advanced-React/README.md

 In React, we typically use fetch() inside a lifecycle hook like useEffect to ensure that data fetching happens during specific component life cycles.

 Key Points:
-	1. Native Browser Method: fetch() is built into JavaScript; no additional library is required.
+- Native Browser Method: fetch() is built into JavaScript; no additional library is required.

-	2. Asynchronous Operation: fetch() returns a Promise, so you handle its response using .then() or async/await.
+- Asynchronous Operation: fetch() returns a Promise, so you handle its response using .then() or async/await.

-	3. Common Use in React: Combine fetch() with useEffect to load data when the component mounts.
+- Common Use in React: Combine fetch() with useEffect to load data when the component mounts.

 ### 🛠 Custom Hooks
 Custom hooks are user-defined functions that allow you to encapsulate reusable logic in React.
 They follow the same rules as built-in hooks and are a great way to share logic between components without duplicating code or relying on higher-order components (HOCs) or render props.

 Why Use Custom Hooks?
-	1. Reusability: Custom hooks let you reuse stateful logic (e.g., data fetching, form handling) across multiple components.
+- Reusability: Custom hooks let you reuse stateful logic (e.g., data fetching, form handling) across multiple components.

-	2. Clean Code: They help you abstract away complex logic, keeping your components focused on rendering UI.
+- Clean Code: They help you abstract away complex logic, keeping your components focused on rendering UI.

-	3. Separation of Concerns: Move unrelated logic out of components, making them easier to test and maintain.
+- Separation of Concerns: Move unrelated logic out of components, making them easier to test and maintain.

 Key Points About Custom Hooks:
-	1. Naming: A custom hook must start with “use” (e.g., useFetch, useForm) to follow React’s hook rules.
+- Naming: A custom hook must start with “use” (e.g., useFetch, useForm) to follow React’s hook rules.

-	2. Built-In Hooks Inside: Custom hooks often combine built-in hooks (useState, useEffect, etc.) to implement the desired functionality.
+- Built-In Hooks Inside: Custom hooks often combine built-in hooks (useState, useEffect, etc.) to implement the desired functionality.

-	3. No JSX: Custom hooks don’t return JSX; instead, they return values, functions, or objects for use in components.
+- No JSX: Custom hooks don’t return JSX; instead, they return values, functions, or objects for use in components.

-	4. Follow React’s Rules: Custom hooks follow the same rules as other hooks (e.g., call them only at the top level, never inside loops or conditions).
+- Follow React’s Rules: Custom hooks follow the same rules as other hooks (e.g., call them only at the top level, never inside loops or conditions).

-### 🧩 Containment
+### 🧩 Containment Design Pattern
 Containment in React refers to a design pattern where components act as wrappers for other elements or components.
 It’s especially useful when you need a parent component to render unknown or dynamic children passed to it.

 Instead of hardcoding child components, you allow them to be passed in via the children prop, making your components more flexible and reusable.